virtualstyle/formstack-devtest/README.md

-rollback               Executes the Phinx rollback coverage               Creates the Coverage reports cs                     Executes the PHP CS Fixer git                    Executes Git add/commit/push
+rollback               Executes the Phinx rollback coverage               Creates the Coverage reports cs                     Executes the PHP CS Fixer gitadd                 Executes Git add gitcommit              Executes Git commit gitpush                Executes Git push php-xml                Enables php-xml extension for PHPUnit
 ```

 These commands can be used to create and destroy the mysql table and test data, build the PHPDocs, execute the PHPUnit tests, and build the PHPUnit code coverage report, as well as fix any code styling mistakes and add, commit, & push the git repo.

+*NOTE* - PHPUnit requires php-xml to install and run.
+Composer does not manage PHP extensions, so I added a make entry.

-Unit tests should only be run after a fresh migrate to ensure test data integrity.
-Also, you'll need to set your git remote for git commands to work.
+*NOTE* - Unit tests should only be run after a fresh migrate to ensure test data integrity.

+*NOTE* - You'll need to set your git remote for git remote commands to work properly.